Pediatric Trauma

 • If moderate or severe pain and no signs of shock (normal cap refill, normal blood pressure for age):

-• Fentanyl (Sublimaze) 1 mcg/kg (maximum 50 mcg) slow IV; repeat once after 5 minutes as needed (maximum 200 mcg total dose) or (max 100 mcg) intranasal via MAD (divide dose equally between each nare)
+• Fentanyl 1 mcg/kg (max 50 mcg) slow IV; may repeat once after 5 minutes as needed (maximum 100 mcg total dose) or 1 mcg/kg (max 100 mcg) intranasal via MAD (divide dose equally between each nare); may repeat once (maximum 200 mcg total dose)

 • Preferentially use intranasal delivery via MAD for those where IV access may be difficult to obtain in a timely fashion